Definition of 'consistent'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Many are capable of delivering consistent growth irrespective of the presidential election result.
 Times, Sunday Times (2016)The changes will reward our people in a fair and consistent way.
 Times, Sunday Times (2016)This lack of consistent support can be hugely damaging.
 Times, Sunday Times (2016)The group attributed its success to the consistent delivery of strong organic growth and cash generation since its listing six years ago.
 Computing (2010)Already, though, it is a body of work of consistent high quality.
-Times, Sunday Times (2016)I do appeal to all to adopt a consistent approach aimed at safeguarding the European project and not punishing any particular country.
-Times, Sunday Times (2017)Ask for clarity on exactly what your boss needs from you, explaining that sometimes you are unsure as his instructions aren't always consistent.
+Times, Sunday Times (2016)Ask for clarity on exactly what your boss needs from you, explaining that sometimes you are unsure as his instructions aren't always consistent.
 The Sun (2017)Our results are consistent with read number being proportional to fish numbers, but more work is needed on the precise relationship of eDNA and fish abundance.
 Smithsonian Mag (2017)He had led his company to consistent success for decades.
 Times, Sunday Times (2009)We said the bottom is no place to live on a consistent basis.
 Christianity Today (2000)The thing we need to be is consistent and always playing well.
 The Sun (2006)The trends appear steady and consistent across the main surveys.
 Times, Sunday Times (2012)It says much for his supremely consistent standards that nobody really noticed.
 Times, Sunday Times (2010)The advantage with airborne turbines is that the wind is stronger and more consistent at higher altitudes.
 Times, Sunday Times (2012)Inflation was low and growth was consistent.
 Times, Sunday Times (2013)With more consistent performances the results will follow.
 Times, Sunday Times (2008)We wanted it to sound consistent all the way through.
 The Sun (2006)What we are doing is being consistent with our approach.
 The Sun (2012)Whether potential can be turned into the hard facts of consistent excellence is the question.
 Times, Sunday Times (2014)People expect a better performance from us on a consistent basis and rightly so.
-Times, Sunday Times (2008)Germanic attention to detail and rigorous standards ensure consistent quality and superb value for money.
-The Sun (2009)My points are getting gradually higher and more consistent.
+Times, Sunday Times (2008)My points are getting gradually higher and more consistent.
 The Sun (2012)As a result it has been able to show consistent dividend growth.
 Times, Sunday Times (2013)We would not get consistent results if we did.
 Times, Sunday Times (2011)That was consistent with the approach adopted in other relevant jurisdictions.
 Times, Sunday Times (2012)We are doing it for our football club and in a way that is consistent with our history and our soul.
 Times, Sunday Times (2009)This medal table rewards consistent success.
 Times, Sunday Times (2010)That goes some way to explaining the consistent support the South has received.
 Times, Sunday Times (2011)There is in fact a consistent if rare pattern of bored of in English.
 Times, Sunday Times (2014)Yet surely consistent domestic success is part of this process, too?
 Times, Sunday Times (2007)This insistence on positive language has reaped popular dividends, with polling showing consistent support for the government on this issue.
 Times, Sunday Times (2014)

 Trends of 'consistent'